Calculate the temperature of a substance given the pressure, volume, and amount of substance through the ideal gas law.

 - and T is the temperature of the gas in Kelvin (K)

 Ideal Gas Definition

 An ideal gas is a form of gas that follows a set of conditions.
 These conditions mean that the ideal gas can be evaluated in simplified conditions that help with modeling and solving equations.
 The following is the set of parameters that define an ideal gas

 - They don’t interact except with collisions.
 I.E. no chemical reactions

 - They are modeled as point particles (take up no space)

 If all of these criteria are met, then this gas can be modeled by the ideal gas law and corresponding equation.

 How to calculate ideal gas properties

 - Now that we have pressure solved for in the equation, we need to find or measure the 3 other variables.
-This would be number of moles, temperature and volume.
-For this example we will assume 1 mole, 1 degree C temperature, and 1 cubic meter of volume.
+This would be a number of moles, temperature, and volume.
+For this example, we will assume 1 mole, 1 degree C temperature, and 1 cubic meter of volume.